My Boyfriend Came Back from the War: Remixes

 Starting in 1998, My Boyfriend Came Back From the War was remixed and adapted by a number of artists.
 Some examples of these adaptations include JODI's Wolfenstein mod and Marton Fernezelyi's video adaptation.

-Reception and Exhibitions
+Reception and exhibitions

 My Boyfriend Came Back From the War is recognized a seminal internet artwork; art critic Josephine Bosma has called it "one of the most influential net art pieces of the mid nineties."
-It is included in various college syllabi, including the University of Maryland, Emily Carr University of Art and Design, and the University of California at Santa Cruz.
+It is included in various college syllabi, including the University of Maryland and the Emily Carr University of Art and Design.

 On the occasion of the work's 20th anniversary in 2016, Haus der elektronischen Künste Basel gave My Boyfriend Came Back From the War a solo presentation, using emulation, historical equipment and alongside remixes of the work.
 A fully illustrated monograph edited by Sabine Himmelsbach, curator of HeK Basel, accompanied the exhibition.
 The exhibition also toured to MU Artspace, Eindhoven.

 In December 2016, Rhizome selected the work for its Net Art Anthology online exhibition, comprising 100 net art works that define the form.